No Win No Fee Medical Negligence Claims

 If you do not receive a satisfactory response, you can take your complaint to the Local Government & Social Care Ombudsman.
 Every county has one such body.
 You may also inform the Care Quality Commission (CQC) about the quality of care you received, but it is important to note that the CQC does not handle complaints on an individual basis; they only review reports on the general quality of care provided by care home facilities.
 If you are unhappy with the response of the local government ombudsman, our care home solicitors can advise you on what steps to take.

-After lodging a complaint, you should keep your options open by allowing a place for dialogue with the other party.
+After putting forward a complaint, you should keep your options open by allowing a place for dialogue with the other party.

 Am I Entitled to a Claim for Care Home Neglect Compensation?